bcgov/sbc-mcap/src/examples/cobrowse/README.md

 - Start localtunnel.  `lt --port <http server port>`
 - browse to the url provided by the proxy
 - Click on the "Start a Session" button or the floating "Get Live Help" icon
+- You should see a dialog with a "Support PIN".
+The session is now avaiable

 If you clicked on the button and nothing happened there is a good chance that you are not using a public url to access this page.
 See the node above regarding using a public proxy